olle/serverside-todomvc/examples-template/README.md

 ## Getting started

-For any example implementation, it should be a simple matter of copying the assets and the `index.html` page into the new example implementation.
-Sometimes you might have to restructure the placement or linking of resources, for example images or CSS files.
+For any example implementation, it should be a simple matter of copying the `index.html` page and `style.css` files into the new example implementation.

 ## Request & Response Compatibility